Socioeconomic facts and data about rural Ontario

 Find detailed tables about intercensal population change for rural CSDs.

-When looking at rural population from an aggregate perspective the pandemic related shift in population growth is less evident because of the loss of rural CSDs to urbanization.
+From an overall view, the pandemic's impact on rural population growth isn't as clear.
+This is mainly due to rural CSDs losing residents to urban areas.
 Figure 3 highlights the change in aggregate rural population going back to 1966.

-Figures 4 and 5 show the population estimates for rural and urban Ontario by census year both, as absolute numbers and as percentage, respectively.
+Figures 4 and 5 show population estimates for rural and urban Ontario.
+They display absolute numbers and percentages by census year.
 In absolute numbers, the rural Ontario population has remained relatively steady with 2.6 million in 1961 and 2.5 million in 2021.
-However, as a proportion of the total Ontario population, rural Ontario’s population has decreased from 37% in 1966 to 17% in 2021.
+However, as a percentage of the total Ontario population, rural Ontario’s population has decreased from 37% in 1966 to 17% in 2021.
 By comparison, the number of people living in urban Ontario increased by 169.3% or 7,381,966 during the same period.

-Note: Each census year calculates the population using the re-adjusted values for the previous census year and the census boundary of the present year.
+Each census year updates the population based on the adjusted values from the last census and the current year's boundaries.

 Population change

-The proportion of youth in rural Ontario is decreasing while the older population group is increasing over time.
+The percentage of youth in rural Ontario is decreasing while the older population group is increasing over time.
 Working age population has remained relatively stable.

 Table 2 presents the results from the 2021 Census of Population: